dotexe1337/LFSInstaller/README.md

 Following the instruction manual for building Linux From Scratch, even for experienced developers, can be a tedious reptitive task if they hate reimplementing it manually for maintenance.
 This is also with addition of fixing errors after compiling specific packages that fail to perform compilation.
 LFSInstaller aims to mitigate theses problems automatically through previous bug errors when building LFS.

 # Getting LFSInstaller
-LFSInstaller is compatible with the the following host machines for package installation.
+LFSInstaller is compatible with the the following standard host machines for package installation:
 - **Debian**
 - **Arch Linux**
 - **Gentoo Linux**